-The FAN9672 has two groups of differential current sensing pins.
-The CS+ and CS- are the inputs of internal differential amplifier.
+The FAN9673 has three groups of differential current-sensing pins.
+The CSn+ and CSn- sets of pins are the inputs of the internal differential amplifier.
 Switching noise problems in interleaved PFC control is more critical than on a single channel, especially for current sensing.
-The FAN9672 uses a differential amplifier to eliminate switching noise from other channels.
-This makes the PFC more stable in higher power applications and eliminates switching noise from other channels.
+The FAN9673 uses a differential amplifier to eliminate switching noise from other channels.
+This makes the PFC more stable in higher-power applications and eliminates switching noise from other channels.
 As Figure 20 shows, ground bounce can be decreased by a differential sense function.